Lack of sleep costs billions to the economy

-- More focus.
+- You will be more focused.
 When you are feeling awake your mind has an easier time staying clear and sharp and you will be able to concentrate on your project or goals.

-- You will learn better, remember more and have sharper insights and ability to make decisions. how many important decisions are you responsible for making every day in your business or work?
+- Your ability to learn better and remember more increases.
+Furthermore, you will have sharper insights and an increased ability to make decisions.
+Consider how many important decisions you are responsible for making every day in your business?
 The NSF shows that decision-making skills can improve by as much as 4 per cent with a good night’s sleep.

-- The 2007 Harvard study cited above showed that the consolidation of information that takes place during sleep is “essential for learning new information.”
+- A good nights sleep helps consolidate information.
+The 2007 Harvard study says this is “essential for learning new information.”

 - Be consistent in your sleep routine.

 Keep your routine as regular as possible.
 Even if a work event meant a late night or two in the week, try not to catch up at the weekend, as you are ‘fighting’ the body’s natural cycles.
 Set your alarm for a similar time and get up anyway.
 Try testing changing your waking up time, and keep a diary of how you feel – when you feel tired and when you are more awake.
-Work out, with this proof, what your optimal number of hours sleep is.
+Work out, with this proof, what your optimal number of hours sleep is to avoid a lack of sleep consistently.
 You may discover, as I did, that when I got up earlier and exercised I was no more tired than when I slept later!
+Furthermore, to help you sleep better, you could consider a weighted blanket.

 2. Avoid blue light one to two hours before bed.